PrometheanDissident/prometheandissident.github.io/pages/psychology.md

 Most people who have died by suicide have suffered from mental disorders, a percentage which could be at least 90%.
 Risk of suicide has been estimated to be 5–8% for several mental disorders, such as depression, alcoholism and schizophrenia<ref>https://pmc.ncbi.nlm.nih.gov/articles/PMC6165520/</ref>.

-## <span style="background-color:orange">Tattoos</span>

-People with tattoos tend to be rated as less attractive, more promiscuous, and more heavy drinkers based on their appearance<ref>https://pubmed.ncbi.nlm.nih.gov/18089280/</ref>.
-While some stereotyping may be negative in this respect, there is a degree of accuracy to negative stereotypes about tattooed people.

-People with tattoos are more likely to engage in risk-taking behaviors<ref>https://pubmed.ncbi.nlm.nih.gov/22153289/</ref>, including physical violence<ref>https://pubmed.ncbi.nlm.nih.gov/12042538/</ref>, more drinking and illicit drug consumption, higher suicidal ideation/attempts and depression<ref>https://pubmed.ncbi.nlm.nih.gov/22726901/</ref>, psychiatric disorders such as antisocial personality disorder and borderline personality disorder<ref>https://pubmed.ncbi.nlm.nih.gov/2333825/</ref><ref>https://www.sciencedaily.com/releases/2008/07/080715204734.htm</ref>, higher levels of psychopathy and schizophrenia<ref>https://pubmed.ncbi.nlm.nih.gov/1781185/</ref>, higher impulsiveness, adventurism, empathy, and neuroticism<ref>https://pubmed.ncbi.nlm.nih.gov/15119003/</ref>, and have an earlier age of first intercourse and are more sexually active<ref>https://pubmed.ncbi.nlm.nih.gov/22616886/</ref>.

-Moreover, people with tattoos are more likely to have experienced childhood abuse and neglect<ref>https://pubmed.ncbi.nlm.nih.gov/35449026/</ref>, and score about 5 points lower on IQ tests<ref>https://pubmed.ncbi.nlm.nih.gov/15119003/</ref>.
-They also appear to die earlier than those without tattoos, possibly due to health concerns but also potentially due to higher levels of risk-taking behavior<ref>https://pubmed.ncbi.nlm.nih.gov/24926092/</ref>.
-Tattoos may signify something traumatic or extreme in someone's life or may signify impulsiveness in itself.

 ## <span style="background-color:orange">Trigger Warnings</span>

 Trigger warnings have no net effect on affective responses to material being warned about nor on educational outcomes<ref>https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7993791/</ref><ref>https://osf.io/qav9m/</ref>.
 It doesn't decrease engagement with negative material but can in fact increase engagement with material.
 Additionally, trigger warnings reinforce trauma survivor’s views of their trauma being central to their identity and increase anticipatory stress<ref>https://journals.sagepub.com/doi/10.1177/2167702620921341</ref>.
 This suggests that trigger warnings at best do essentially nothing and at worst have small negative effects.

-## <span style="background-color:orange">Physiognomy</span>

-Facial width-to-height ratio is a predictor of one's propensity for aggressive behavior<ref>https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2570531/</ref>.

 ## <span style="background-color:orange">Eugenics/Genetic Enhancement</span>